lotrekagency/camomilla/docs/How to/Use Pages/README.md

 If you need to create an api endpoint for a model inheriting from the `AbstractPage` model remember to use inside the serializer the `AbstractPageMixin`.
 :::

+### Inject context from template_context.py

+To inject page context in a more safe way you can follow the [🧩 Use Page Context](../Use%20Pages%20Context/README.md) Documentation.